TITLE 77: PUBLIC HEALTH

 b) Administration − All Agencies

-1) The agency shall have written administrative policies and procedures to ensure the provision of safe and adequate care of the patient or client.
+1) The agency shall have written administrative policies and procedures to ensure that the patient or client is provided safe and adequate care.

 2) The agency shall show evidence of liability insurance in accordance with Section 245.90(a).

-3) The agency shall develop and implement written policies for complaint resolution between the agency and its patients/clients and/or patient/client advocates in regard to services being provided to the patient/client.
+3) The agency shall develop and implement written policies for complaint resolution between the agency and its patients or clients and patient or client advocates in regard to services being provided to the patient or client.

 1) Personnel policies applicable and available to all full- and part-time employees shall include, but not be limited to, the following:

-A) Wage scales, fringe benefits, hours of work and leave time;
+A) Wage scales, benefits, hours of work and leave time;

-B) Requirements for an initial health evaluation of each new employee who has contact with clients/patients, as specified by the governing body;
+B) Requirements for an initial health evaluation of each new employee or the placed home services worker or placed nurse who has contact with clients or patients, as specified by the governing body;

 C) Orientation to the agency and appropriate continuing education;

-D) Job descriptions for all positions utilized by the agency;
+D) Job descriptions for all positions used by the agency;

 E) Annual performance evaluation for all employees;